 |Accrediting bodies and surveys (e.g., URAC, TJC, CMS, DNV)|

 A panel of subject-matter experts established a passing score for the Billing and Reimbursement Exam using industry best practices.
 The method used by the panel, as directed by a psychometrician, is the modified-Angoff method.
 This method requires experts (panel members) to evaluate individual test questions and estimate the percentage of qualified pharmacy technicians that would be able to answer each question correctly.
 These estimates were analyzed for consistency and averaged to produce the passing score.
 The passing score and candidate results are reported as scaled scores.
 The passing scaled score for the Billing and Reimbursement Exam is 300.
 The range of possible scores based on the exam content outline is 0 to 400.

 Earning your Billing and Reimbursement Certificate takes you one step closer to becoming a PTCB Advanced Certified Pharmacy Technician (CPhT-Adv).
-Active PTCB CPhTs who have completed at least four of the certificate programs (must include TPV or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.
+Active PTCB CPhTs who have completed at least four of the certificate programs, or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.